msecret/cg-dashboard/CONTRIBUTING.md

 ### Code review
 - When doing code reviews, the reviewer should pull down the code and test on their local computer.
 This is because the staging site is not often used, meaning bugs could be present for long amounts of time.
   - If a code change is very simple, or is not a code change (but maybe a document change) it doesn't need to be pulled down.
-- We can give other members of 18F the public URL to the staging site.
+- We can give other members of AusDTO the public URL to the staging site.

 ### Device support
 - Browser support is all major browsers and Internet Explorer 10 and up.